rust-lang/rust-wiki-backup/Meeting-weekly-2014-02-25.md

 # Friend of the tree

 - brson: Erick Tryzelaar (erickt).
 Since May 2011, he has done countless things.
-One was the syncrhonization crate.
+One was the serialization crate.
 He organizes the local Rust meetups.
 He made a big effort to fix our Hash trait and landed that this week after a month of issue talks.

 # Notes